Romainguich/Romainguich/README.md

 ### 🎓 Analytical Chemist | 🔬 Passionate about Science and Innovation

-I specialize in analytical chemistry with a keen interest in predicting solvent solubility for NMR based on LC elution properties.
+I specialize in analytical chemistry with a keen interest in sustainibility.
 Currently, I'm diving into the world of programming to explore new ways to solve complex problems in the field of chemistry.

 ---